SwarnenduDasKW/Country-Capital-Flag/README.md

 The url will be created.
 [Country Capital Flag - C3f](https://country-capital-flag.web.app/)

+## Git commands

+git init
+git add .
+git commit -m "first commit"
+git remote add origin https://github.com/SwarnenduDasKW/Country-Capital-Flag.git git push -u origin master

 ## To do items

-1. The quiz has hardcoded countries.
-Need to work with random data - Done
-2. Show the flag of the country in the quiz page - Done
-3. Implement scoring system - Done
-4. The footer doesn't stay at the bottom when the country list becomes smaller (basically when you search for a country) The code to keep footer at the bottom is done for the quiz page but need a generic solution.
-5. Don't like the white background - Done
 6. The Navbar disappears on scrolling - It's not hapenning now.
-7. Upon loading of the quiz page if user clicks of previous button the application crashes. - Done.
-   Disabled the previous button on the 1st question and the next button on the last question
-8. Remember the previous choise so that user can see the chosen answers. - Done
-9. Remove the "Check Answer" and Score.
+7. Remove the "Check Answer" and Score.
 Replace that by Submit button.
 A report will popup showing user's selection and correct answer and score.
-10. Code cleanup and organize the components properly
-11. When the countries are loading show "Loading..." not "No data found"
+8. When the countries are loading show "Loading..." not "No data found"
-12. Implement 3 difficulty levels for the quiz.
+9. Implement 3 difficulty levels for the quiz.
 Easy - Medium - Hard

-Defects
+## Defects

 1. Faulty scoring system.
 2. In the country capital quiz duplicate answer is shown.
 This is because Country Niue and Jamica have the same capital name Kingston.

-Git commands
-git init
-git add .
-git commit -m "first commit"
-git remote add origin https://github.com/SwarnenduDasKW/Country-Capital-Flag.git git push -u origin master
+## Done

+1. Done - The quiz has hardcoded countries.
+Need to work with random data.
+2. Done - Show the flag of the country in the quiz page.
+3. Done - Implement scoring system.
+4. Done - The footer doesn't stay at the bottom when the country list becomes smaller (basically when you search for a country).
+The code to keep footer at the bottom is done for the quiz page but need a generic solution.
+5. Done - Don't like the white background.
+6. Done - Upon loading of the quiz page if user clicks of previous button the application crashes.
+   Disabled the previous button on the 1st question and the next button on the last question
+7. Done - Remember the previous choise so that user can see the chosen answers.
+8. Done - Code cleanup and organize the components properly.